You are here

 • Family check-ins and dialogue: virtual conferencing, virtual office hours, or text/email communications might be used to support interactions with families

 To decrease family burden, consider using a consistent virtual platform for sharing and communicating with families.
-If using a virtual communication platform offered through an assessment vendor, ensure privacy and security statements from applicable vendors follow local privacy polices.
+If using a virtual communication platform offered through an assessment vendor, ensure privacy and security statements from applicable vendors follow local privacy policies.

 Return to Top